Important: Important amendment to the full IACC interview

 The incident report will be a brief statement that describes the issue, any remedy or solution offered during the panel interview and any perceived impact on the assessment process.

-If you are submitting an Incident Report please complete the incident report online form available here.
-The form will be available from 12th June 2022 to 18th July 2022.
+If you are submitting an incident report, please complete the online incident report form.
+The form will be available from 6 to 13 November 2023.

 After the interview

-After you have finished your interview we will sent you a short online evaluation form to complete asking about your experience of the technical and administrative aspects of the interview.
+After you have finished your interview, we will send you a short online evaluation form to complete asking about your experience of the technical and administrative aspects of the interview.

 Confirmation of results